pat/thinking-sphinx/testing.md

 Delta indexes (if you're using the default approach) will automatically update just like they do in a normal application environment, but a full index can be run by calling the `index` method.

-If you need to manually process specific indexes, just use the @index@ method, which defaults to all indexes unless you pass in specific names.
+If you need to manually process specific indexes, just use the `index` method, which defaults to all indexes unless you pass in specific names.

 {% highlight ruby %}
 ThinkingSphinx::Test.index # all indexes